javascript-tutorial/en.javascript.info/1-js/02-first-steps/02-structure/article.md

 Please, don't hesitate to comment your code.

 Comments increase the overall code footprint, but that's not a problem at all.
-There are many tools which minify the code before publishing to production server.
-They remove comments, so comments do not appear in the working scripts.
-So, the comments do not have any negative effects on production at all.
+There are many tools which minify the code before publishing to the production server.
+They remove comments, so they don't appear in the working scripts.
+Therefore comments do not have any negative effects on production at all.

 Further in the tutorial, there will be a chapter <info:coding-style> that also explains how to write better comments.